 Susi is an affiliated researcher with the Center for Ocean Solutions, a Social Science Research Fellow at the Stanford Woods Institute at Stanford University, and the Director of her own research firm, Susanne Moser Research and Consulting.
 She is a nationally recognized expert in climate change adaptation, communication, and the science-practice interaction.

-Stephen Monismith is a member of the Management Committee at the Center for Ocean Solutions (COS).
+Stephen Monismith is a former member of the Management Committee and an affiliated researcher at the Center for Ocean Solutions.
 As Chair of Stanford University’s Civil and Environmental Engineering, Professor Monismith's research and teaching apply fluid mechanics principles to the analysis of flow processes in lakes, estuaries and the oceans.

 Kevin Arrigo is a member of the Center for Ocean Solutions’ Fellowship & Curriculum Committee.
 He is a Professor of Environmental Earth System Science at Stanford University, as well as current Director of Stanford’s Graduate Program in Earth, Energy and Environmental Sciences.